Runtime Governance · MIT · Self-hosted

 CRM bulk update

 Agent enriches 847 leads and proposes a Salesforce import.
-Gate sees the record count exceeds the auto-approve threshold.
-Proposal is held.
+Record count exceeds auto-approve threshold.
+Intent is held for manager review.
+Approved → signed execution order issued.

 Blocked